mookjp/rails-docker-example/README.md

 ## Deployment

-**Currently, this examples does not support hot-deployment.
-This example has deployment task by capistrano but it needs to restart all containers when you want to update applciation.**
+**Currently, this example does not support hot-deployment.
+This example has deployment task by capistrano but it needs to restart all containers when you want to update application.**

 This is example to deploy these containers to a Ubuntu 14.04 droplet on [DigitalOcean](https://www.digitalocean.com/).